MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// be reused.
 The host has to create new TextureBuffer with CreateBuffer
   /// if the API return an error HRESULT_FROM_WIN32(ERROR_NO_MORE_ITEMS).
   HRESULT GetAvailableBuffer([out, retval] ICoreWebView2StagingTexture** buffer);
-  /// Remove TextureBuffer when the host removes the backed 2D texture.
+  /// Removes TextureBuffer when the host removes the backed 2D texture.
-  /// The host can save the existing resources by deleting 2D textures
+  /// The host can save the resources by deleting 2D textures
   /// when it changes the frame sizes.
+The API will send a message
+  /// to the browser where it will remove TextureBuffer.
   HRESULT RemoveBuffer([in] ICoreWebView2StagingTexture* buffer);
-  /// Indicates that the TextureBuffer is ready to present.
+  /// Sets rendering image/resource through ICoreWebView2StagingTexture.
-  /// The TextureBuffer must be retrieved from the GetAvailableBuffer.
+  /// The TextureBuffer must be retrieved from the GetAvailableBuffer or
+  /// created via CreateBuffer.
-  /// The host writes new texture to the local shared 2D texture of
+  /// It is expected that hhe host writes new image/resource to the local
-  /// the TextureBuffer id, which is created via CreateBuffer.
+  /// shared 2D texture of the TextureBuffer (handle/resource).
   /// SetBuffer API can be called in any thread.

-  /// `timestamp` is video capture time with unit of microseconds units.
+  /// `timestampInMs` is video capture time with microseconds units.
   /// The value does not have to be exact captured time, but it should be
-  /// increasing order, the next Present's TextureBuffer should have later
-  /// time.
+  /// increasing order because renderer (composition) ignores incoming
+  /// video frame (texture) if its timestampInMs is equal or prior to
+  /// the current compositing video frame.
   HRESULT SetBuffer([in] ICoreWebView2StagingTexture* buffer,
-    [in] UINT64 timestamp);
+    [in] UINT64 timestampInMs);
-  /// Render texture that is current set ICoreWebView2StagingTexture.
+  /// Render ICoreWebView2StagingTexture resource, which is the most recent
+  /// call to SetBuffer.
   HRESULT Present();
   /// Stop streaming of the current stream id.
   /// API calls of Present, CreateBuffer will fail after this